sudeepthi59o/sudeepthi59o.github.io/content/portfolio/stepwise.md

 - **Home View** shows steps, distance, calories, and goal status.
 - **History View** displays the daily, weekly and monthly historical step data as graphs.
 - **Settings View** includes goal customization, unit toggle, and notifications.
-- Reusability is built into views such as `MetricRow` and `ActionButton`.
+- Reusability is built into views such as MetricRow and ActionButton.

 ### Challenges and Solutions